DCMLab/annotation_workflow_template/README.md

 Since the TSV files contain null values, lists, fractions, and numbers that are to be treated as strings, you may want to use this code to load any TSV files related to this repository (provided you're doing it in Python).
-After a quick `pip install -U ms3` (requires Python 3.10) you'll be able to load any TSV like this:
+After a quick `pip install -U ms3` (requires Python 3.10 or later) you'll be able to load any TSV like this:

 ```python
 import ms3